ninja-ide/ninja-ide-documentation/docs/plugin.rst

 This service allows to interact with the NINJA-IDE explorer container which holds the `TreeProjectsWidget </p/ninja-ide/wiki/APIDetails#3.5.5.2>`_ and the `TreeSymbolsWidget </p/ninja-ide/wiki/APIDetails#3.5.5.5>`_.
-Before we explain the explorer service, we are going to see some important classes.
+Before we explain the explorer service, we are going to see some important classes first.

 Methods
 :::::::